 The argument is a table designator of the subselect.
-For more information on table designators, see "Table Designators" on page 92.
+For more information about table designators, see "Table Designators" on page 85.

 In SQL naming, the table name may be qualified.
 In system naming, the table name can not be qualified.